-Medical Room is the room located opposite the Admissions office, sometimes known as the First Aid Room.
+Medical Room - the room located at the back of the School Office, off reception, sometimes known as the First Aid Room.

-First Aider is someone who has undertaken training appropriate to the circumstance.
+First Aider - is someone who has undertaken training appropriate to the circumstance.

 The number of certified First Aiders will not, at any time, be less than the number required by law and a First Aider will be on site from when the building opens to when the building closes.
 They undertake updated training every three years.
 This includes training on action necessary if a pupil suffers an epileptic seizure or an asthma attack.
+There will always be one qualified First Aider on site.
 As of the date of this document the First Aiders are:

-Tricia Duke Milly Behrooz Cat Smith Liam Byrne Phoebe Neighbour Ana Ferreira Kevin Neary Lucy Webb Fiona Maguire Derick Elliston Marcelle Price Sian Bradshaw Phillip Vessey Tracey Lynn Giles Puckle Rachael Vaughan Tom Casey Sophie Marshall Cara Thomas Nicholas Bryant Chris Mellon Rebecca Kateley Myrsini Psalidaki Sarah Finch Rose Peters Karen Brewer Anni Green Felisha Ellington Tatiana Hernandez Lucy Hall Ellen Yap Claire Hanafin Fizah Durani Karen Feagan Emma Albrecht Sammy Behrooz Susan Neary Emily Webb Rafaela Valle Davida Deda Gill Jesson Gillian Groszewski Runa Keating Caroline Young Vivienne McPherson Ami Unadkat Jacy Reid
+Tricia Duke Milly Behrooz Cat Smith Liam Byrne Phoebe Neighbour Ana Ferreira Kevin Neary Lucy Webb Fiona Maguire Derick Elliston Marcelle Price Sian Bradshaw Phillip Vessey Tracey Lynn Giles Puckle Rachael Vaughan Tom Casey Sophie Marshall Cara Thomas Nicholas Bryant Pablo Grande Rebecca Kateley Myrsini Psalidaki Sarah Finch Chris Mellon Karen Brewer Anni Green Felisha Ellington Rose Peters Lucy Hall Ellen Yap Claire Hanafin Tatiana Hernandez Karen Feagan Emma Albrecht Sammy Behrooz Maryama Ali Emily Webb Rafaela Valle Davida Deda Fizah Durani Nieves Garcia Runa Keating Caroline Young Christine Adams Ami Unadkat Susan Neary Gillian Groszewski Gill Jesson

-Supplies of first aid are kept locked in the medical room, and medications are locked in the medical cupboard.
+Supplies of first aid are kept locked in the medical cupboard in the Medical Room.
 All First Aiders are aware of the location of the key to the cupboard.